gallayl/roksh/readme.md

 - **create-mock-package** is a form for creating a mock package for the current user
 - **components** contains some reusable generic components, like displaying a delivery state, item- and package row components and a custom search bar

-Some pages (Login, Profile, etc...) are using the build-in pages provided by the template.
+Some pages (Login, Profile, etc...) are using the built-in pages from Identity.

 ## Trade-offs